📆 This is the April 2020 edition of “This Month in WordPress with CodeinWP.”

 The WCUS organizers keep the optimistic mindset that, in October, WordPress people from around the world will be able to finally get together.
 Therefore, their call for speakers is now open until April 17th.
 Let’s just hope they’re right.

-But hey, you can still attend meetups if you miss them.
+But hey, with so many free video conferencing apps, you can still attend meetups if you miss them.
 Here’s a list of all the WordPress events that went full digital instead of canceling.
 The nice part is that you can now attend any event no matter the continent it’s being held on.
 Also, check out these updates on the status of each local WordCamp.

 Given the context of a global economic crisis, when many industries and businesses are being closed and people are losing their jobs, is the open-source market bulletproof in this regard?
 Dries Buytaert, the founder of Drupal, says yes.